Jana-Marie/Otter-Iron-PRO/README.md

 # Otter-Iron-PRO

-USB-PD soldering station for JBC C245 handles.
+USB-PD soldering station for JBC C245 handles based on the [Otter-Iron](https://github.com/Jan--Henrik/Otter-Iron).
 More coming soon :)

 v1.0 tested, works but not great v1.1 untested, wont be tested